khajdari/finite-state-machine/README.md

 # Finite-state-machine
- Currently only one FSM which following this scheme:
+ Currently only one FSM which follows this scheme:
 ![Scheme of FSM 1](https://i.imgur.com/c9P3mLJ.png)